“Games Theory Bargaining and Auction Strategies” explains auction theory to the layperson.

 Albeit at times it wasn’t the easiest book to read, I loved “Game Theory Bargaining and Auction Strategies”.

 Right from the start, you can see that Gregor Berz is not an ivory tower mathematician who embraces the homo economicus and snubs the real world of people and (irrational) psychology.

-He recommends “Getting to Yes” and he peppers the book with real-life examples from his experience, which makes “Game Theory Bargaining and Auction Strategies” a gem for negotiators and life-strategists.
+He recommends “Getting to Yes” and he peppers the book with real-life examples from his own experience, which makes “Game Theory Bargaining and Auction Strategies” a gem for negotiators and life-strategists alike.